 - Back up the database cluster after recovering it.
-Backup deletes obsolete archive logs (transaction logs copied to the backup data storage destination), freeing up disk space and reducing the recovery time. - If you recover data to a point in the past, a new time series (database update history) will start from that recovery point.
+Backup deletes obsolete archive logs (transaction logs copied to the backup data storage destination), freeing up disk space and reducing the recovery time.

+- If you recover data to a point in the past, a new time series (database update history) will start from that recovery point.
 When recovery is complete, the recovery point is the latest point in the new time series.
 When you subsequently recover data to the latest state, the database update is re-executed on the new time series. - An effective restore point is one created on a time series for which you have made a backup.
 That is, if you recover data to a point in the past, you cannot use any restore points set after that recovery point.
 Therefore, once you manage to recover your target past data, make a backup.

-Recover data to a backup point using WebAdmin.
+You can use WebAdmin to recover data to a backup point.

-In a streaming replication configuration, the master instance can be recovered, but the standby instance cannot.
+Recovery operation cannot be performed on an instance that is part of a streaming replication cluster in standby mode.

 If disk failure occurs on a standby instance, it may be necessary to delete and re-create the instance.

-Also, recovering the master instance stops streaming replication to and from all standby instances.
-In such an event, the standby instances can be promoted to standalone instances or can be deleted and recreated
+Recovery operation can be performed on an instance that is part of a streaming replication cluster in "Master" mode.
+If a recovery operation is performed on a master instance, it will break the replication cluster and streaming replication will stop between the master instance and all its standby instances.
+In such an event, the standby instances can be promoted to standalone instances or can be deleted and re-created.